-CalPERS is scheduled to review all actuarial assumptions as part of its regular Asset Liability Management (ALM) review cycle that is scheduled to completed in February 2018.
+CalPERS is scheduled to review all actuarial assumptions as part of its regular Asset Liability Management (ALM) review cycle that is scheduled to be completed in February 2018.
 Any changes to the discount rate will require Board action and proper stakeholder outreach.
 For these reasons, CalPERS expects to continue using a discount rate net of administrative expenses for GASB No. 67 and No. 68 calculations through at least the 2017-18 fiscal year.
-CalPERS will continue to check the materiality of the difference in calculation until such time as we have changed our methodology.
+CalPERS will continue to check the materiality of the difference in calculation until such time as they have changed their methodology.